The Overeater

-The Overeater (original title: L'Outremangeur) is a 2003 French-language film directed by Thierry Binisti and starring former footballer Éric Cantona.
+The Overeater (original title: L'Outremangeur) is a 2003 French-language film directed by Thierry Binisti and starring former footballer Eric Cantona.

 Plot introduction

 Superintendent Richard Selena of Marseille Police, is a compulsive overeater.
 Obese and awkward, he looks like an ogre.
 The opening credits overlay a scene of childhood attachment, ending with a young girl being led away.
 We learn that memories of his girlfriend's death still haunt him.
 After a heart attack, doctors give him one year to live.
 As well as being traumatised by the childhood incident and feeling responsible for her death, he falls in love with a murder suspect, Elsa played by Rachida Brakni.

 Fascinated by the young and beautiful Elsa whom Richard knows is guilty of murdering her uncle, Victor Lachaume, a leading ship owner of the port, he decides to play a game.
 He makes a proposition: that he will keep silent about his knowledge on condition that she comes to dine at his place every evening for that one year.
 Elsa accepts this ritual in spite of the perversity of the proposal.